reaas/chatbot-mterms/README.md

 # Chatbot mTerms - NTNU - Microsoft Teams App

 ## Pre-requisits
-You need an Azure subscruption to run the application.
-Bot a ResourceGroup and a BotRegistrationChannel needs to be set up.
+You need an Azure subscription to run the application.
+Both a ResourceGroup and a BotRegistrationChannel needs to be set up.
 You can find a guide [here](https://docs.microsoft.com/en-gb/learn/modules/msteams-messaging-extensions/3-exercise-action-commands) (follow the steps under _Register a new bot in Microsoft Azure_)

 **Make sure you save the _appID_ and _appPassword_ from this guide**